-When, after an injury or harm allegedly caused by an event, measures are taken that, if taken previously, would have made the injury or harm less likely to occur, evidence of the subsequent measures is not admissible to prove negligence, culpable conduct, a defect in a product, a defect in a product's design, or a need for a warning or instruction.
-This rule does not require the exclusion of evidence of subsequent measures when offered for another purpose, such as proving ownership, control, or feasibility of precautionary measures, if controverted, or impeachment.
+When, after an injury or harm allegedly caused by an When measures are taken that would have made an event, measures are taken that, if taken previously, would earlier injury or harm less likely to occur, evidence of the have made the injury or harm less likely to occur, evidence subsequent measures is not admissible to prove: of the subsequent measures is not admissible to prove negligence, culpable conduct, a defect in a product, a defect negligence; in a product's design, or a need for a warning or instruction. culpable conduct; This rule does not require the exclusion of evidence of a defect in a product or its design; or subsequent measures when offered for another purpose, a need for a warning or instruction. such as proving ownership, control, or feasibility of precautionary measures, if controverted, or impeachment.
+But the court may admit this evidence for another purpose, such as impeachment or - if disputed proving ownership, control, or the feasibility of precautionary measures.